Speak Now (Taylor's Version): Critical reception

+Speak Now (Taylor's Version) was met with widespread critical acclaim.
 On Metacritic, which assigns a weighted average based on ratings from publications, the album scored 81 out of 100 based on 14 reviews, indicating "universal acclaim".
 AnyDecentMusic? compiled 13 reviews and gave the album a score of 7.6 out of 10, based on their assessment of the critical consensus.

 Maura Johnston of Rolling Stone stated, Speak Now (Taylor's Version) "expands our image of a landmark album," with grittier production quality.
 The same magazine's UK critic Mark Sutherland wrote, "the empowering, elemental force and simmering hurt that made the original Speak Now such a remarkable record remains strikingly intact."
 Reviews from Annabel Nugent of The Independent, Poppie Platt of The Daily Telegraph, Jonathan Keefe of Slant Magazine, Rachel Caroll of PopMatters, Stephen Thomas Erlewine of AllMusic, and Will Hodgkinson of The Times praised the album's crisper production mix, emotional heft, added nuance of the vault songs, and Swift's strong and refined vocals.
 Alex Hopper of American Songwriter and Kelsey Barnes of The Line of Best Fit complimented the album's catharsis for an accurate portrayal of adolescence.
 Spin critic Bobby Olivier admired the album's "rock elegance" and Swift's "mature and textured vocal performance".

 The lyric change in "Better than Revenge" was a common point of contention in reviews, with some calling it unnecessary.
 Others appreciated the change, opining that it is in line with Swift's changed perspective as a grown woman.
 The Guardians Laura Snapes and Pitchforks Vrinda Jagota said that Swift's voice, despite being "much richer" than in 2010, has lost its "youthful twang" and "teenage angst," but nevertheless considered the album's evolved songwriting and musical consistency impressive.